-They certainly have a habit of presenting themselves when it's most inconvenient.
-But they're important!
+They certainly have a habit of presenting themselves when it's most inconvenient—but they're important!
 OS updates, Service Packs, and security updates all patch security holes found since the software you're running was installed.

-Take note: because anti-virus applications are so important, and everyone knows that these days, rogue malware developers prey upon that fact.
-You may see a pop-up purporting to be doing a live scan of your computer, and reporting that you have a number of viruses are common while visiting less reputable sites.
+Because anti-virus applications are so important, and everyone knows that these days, rogue malware developers prey upon that fact.
+Web pop-ups, purporting to be doing a live scan of your computer, and reporting that you have a number of viruses are common while visiting less reputable sites.
 This is a lie.
 Do not be fooled.
 Always do an Internet search on the name of an anti-virus application to verify its authenticity.

 Clearing Out the Junk

 Malware and adware are some of the biggest problems affecting computer users today.
 Keep in mind that malware is not the same as viruses, which is why there’s a difference between antivirus software and anti-malware software.
-For your anti-malware needs, we’ve got a whole guide dedicated to Removing Spyware and Malware from your computer.
+For your anti-malware needs read our guide on Removing Spyware and Malware from your computer.

 - For Windows, CCleaner is a popular option, as it automates most of the cleaning work for you.